Description of Research

 The Kaneki laboratory has been the frontrunner on the role of iNOS in obesity- and burn-induced insulin resistance.

 In Project 2, the research in my laboratory has identified “inducible farnesylation” as a key component of inflammatory spiral and the Warburg-like metabolic shift.

-The cholesterol-lowering-independent pleiotropic beneficial effects of statins, inhibitors of HMG-CoA reductase, have attracted much scientific attention since 1990’s.
+The cholesterol-lowering independent pleiotropic beneficial effects of statins, inhibitors of HMG-CoA reductase, have attracted much scientific attention since the 1990s.

 Dr. Kaneki posits that inhibition of farnesylation is a major mechanism of the pleiotropic beneficial effects of statins.
 His research team has shown that farnesyltransferase inhibitors (FTIs) improve the survival in murine models of endotoxemia, sepsis and acute fulminant hepatitis, and prevents atherogenesis in ApoE knockout mice and burn-induced insulin resistance in mice.

 Moreover, he proposes the new concept of “inducible farnesylation,” where inflammation or stress induces de novo farnesylatoin in proteins that are not farnesylated or farnesylated to a small extent under basal conditions.
 This project is expected to aid the development of clinical trials of FTIs in inflammatory diseases, including critical illness (e.g., sepsis, burn).

 In Project 3, the Kaneki Lab is investigating the mechanisms of inflammatory spiral common to aging-related disorders.
 In aging-related disorders, including diabetes, aging-associated pneumonia and neurodegeneration, inflammation and cell death play crucial roles in the pathogenesis.
 Nonetheless, some important questions remain to be addressed.

 The first such question is whether there are exist mechanisms common to the pathogenesis of a variety of aging-related disorders.